yinfi/magentic-ui/README.md

 </p>

-The interface of Magentic-UI is displayed in the screenshot above and consists of two pannels.
-The left side pannel is the sessions navigator where users can create new sessions to solve new tasks, switch between sessions and check on session progress with the session status indicators (🔴 needs input, ✅ task done, ↺ task in progress).
+The interface of Magentic-UI is displayed in the screenshot above and consists of two panels.
+The left side panel is the sessions navigator where users can create new sessions to solve new tasks, switch between sessions and check on session progress with the session status indicators (🔴 needs input, ✅ task done, ↺ task in progress).

-The right side pannel displays the session selected.
-This is where you can type your query to Magentic-UI alognside text and image attachments, and observe detailed task progress as well as  interact with the agents.
-The session display itself is split in two pannels: the left side is where Magentic-UI presents the plan, task progress and asks for action approvals, the right side is a browser view where you can see web agent actions in real time and interact with the browser.
+The right-side panel displays the session selected.
+This is where you can type your query to Magentic-UI alongside text and image attachments and observe detailed task progress as well as  interact with the agents.
+The session display itself is split in two panels: the left side is where Magentic-UI presents the plan, task progress and asks for action approvals, the right side is a browser view where you can see web agent actions in real time and interact with the browser.
 Finally, at the top of the session display is a progress bar that updates as Magentic-UI makes progress.